nattvara/dfb/README.md

 ## About

 Domain based Filesystem Backup (dfb) is backup of files organized by domains.
 A domain is arbitrary, but should be as narrow as possible but not to narrow.
-A single project such as a source code repository, documents for a project, or something longerlived such as a .photoslibrary.
+A single project such as a source code repository, documents for a project, or something longerlived such as a `.photoslibrary`.

 Domains also include special directories such as `~/Library` and files in home directory such as `~/.zshrc` and `~/.gitconfig`.